 In addition to the general tutoring hours at the MLRC, there are also special tutoring hours just for Math 1493 students.
-These are Mondays from 6:30-8:30 and Wednesdays from 3-5.
+These begin Monday August 29th and are held at the MLRC (Classroom Building, 4th floor).
+The special tutoring hours are Mondays, 6:30 pm-8:30 pm, and Wednesdays, 7 pm-9 pm.